JunhongXu/JunhongXu.github.io/_pages/about.md

 I am a fifth-year Ph.D. candidate at Vehicle Autonomy and Intelligence Lab at Indiana University, Bloomington.
 My research focuses on decision-making under uncertainty for real-world robotic applications.
-I am particularly interested in developing practical and scalable decision-making algorithms that consider the following commonly existing uncertainties in real-world robotic systems:
+I am particularly interested in developing practical and scalable decision-making algorithms (a.k.a. stochastic control -- I deliberately omitted "optimal" as it is generally difficult to find an optimal solution for many interesting real-world problems) that consider the following commonly existing uncertainties in real-world robotic systems:

 1. **motion outcome uncertainty**, where the robot cannot accurately predict its motion outcome after executing a control command,